-- 10. Prepare the engine. - A. Service the air cleaner. - B. Change the engine oil; dispose of used oil per local regulations. - C. Remove the spark plugs and pour 30 ml (2 tablespoons) of engine oil into the spark plug holes. - D. Place a rag over the spark plug holes to catch any oil spray, then crank the engine and distribute the oil inside the cylinder. - E. Install the spark plugs, but do not install the wires. - 11.
+- 10. Prepare the engine. - A. Service the air cleaner. - B. Change the engine oil. - C. Remove the spark plugs and pour 30 ml (2 tablespoons) of engine oil into the spark plug holes. - D. Place a rag over the spark plug holes to catch any oil spray, then crank the engine and distribute the oil inside the cylinder. - E. Install the spark plugs, but do not install the wires. - 11.
 Remove the battery or disconnect the negative (-) battery cable.

 Note: Store the battery in a cool, dry location, where it will not be exposed to extreme temperatures or water.
-Keep the battery fully charged, especially in temperatures below 0°C (32°F).
+Keep the battery fully charged, especially in temperatures below $0^{\circ}C$ ($32^{\circ}F$).